Ongole Gittha: Casting

 In February 2012, Bhaskar approached Tamil actor Karthi, who was not able to give his dates.
-Later, Bhaskar approached Allu Arjun and finally Ram Pothineni took up the offer.
+Later, Bhaskar approached Allu Arjun, and finally Ram Pothineni took up the offer.
 A. Venkatesh was chosen as the film's cinematographer, while G. V. Prakash Kumar agreed to compose the film's background score and soundtrack.
 Initially the model turned actress Shubha Phutela was selected to share screen space with Ram.
 She has encountered health problems after shooting for the first schedule in the Guntur mirchi yard.
 She died due to her illness, and her role was passed on.
 Later Kriti Kharbanda was selected for her role.
 Prakash Raj, Abhimanyu Singh, Brahmanandam, Ahuti Prasad, Ajay, Raghu Babu, Rama Prabha, Kishore Das are playing other roles in this film.

 Filming

-The team has successfully completed the first schedule in Guntur.
-The film unit has shot for more than 45 days in this schedule and has filmed important scenes and couple of action episodes at Guntur market yard.
-The second schedule of the film will be taking place in Tanuku from July first week.
+The team completed the first schedule in Guntur.
+The film unit shot for more than 45 days in this schedule and filmed important scenes and a couple of action episodes at Guntur market yard.
+The second schedule of the film took place in Tanuku from July first week.
 The film has been disrupted due to the heavy rains by Nilam cyclone effect.